949.867.4496 Appointment

 What Is a Male Breast Reduction (Gynecomastia)?

 Gynecomastia refers to the male breast enlargement.
 This condition can affect one or both breasts and often results in physical discomfort and self-consciousness.
-Male breast reduction surgery involves the excess breast tissue removed including fat and sometimes skin.

 The surgery may use liposuction or direct excision techniques.
 Liposuction is typically used to remove fatty tissue, while direct excision targets glandular tissue.
 This dual approach ensures a flatter and more masculine chest appearance.